Radical Middle Newsletter

 Radical Middle Newsletter doesn’t just report on innovative political ideas, books, and national meetings.
 It expresses an emerging political perspective and sensibility that we like to call “radical middle.

 We call it a “sensibility” as well as a perspective because it’s not necessarily positional.
 Journalist E.J.
-Dionne expresses it as a series of questions (see Writers And Politicians Try To Describe the Radical Middle elsewhere on this website).
+Dionne expresses it as a series of questions (see Thinkers and Activists Try To Describe the Radical Middle elsewhere on this website).
 Political philosopher Andrew Schmookler found he could best express it through a fictional e-mail discussion among people of divergent views (Debating the Good Society: A Quest to Bridge America's Moral Divide,1999).

 As a political perspective, it’s not a "safe" middle ground between the extremes of left and right.
 It’s off the traditional left-right spectrum . . . free to gather up ideas from everywhere.